Viperz75/Viperz75/README.md

 <img src="assets/my_name.png" style="height: 50%; width: 200%; border-radius: 5px;">
 <p style="font-size: 20px;">I'm a Python & Flutter Developer.
 Besides, I also love to do Web-Development.
 I worked for 2years in this field.
 I am currently discovering more about how to improve my skills.
-I look forward to learn more and more.<p>
+I'm looking forward to learning more and more.<p>
 <br>
 📫 How to reach me:
 <br>